 The Bottom Line: There is a lack of scientific evidence on spicy food and more research needs to be done to understand its effectiveness and safety to induce labor.

-Black and blue cohosh are two herbs that have traditionally been used by Native Americans to induce labor.
+Black and blue cohosh are two herbs used by Native Americans to induce labor.
 Although there isn’t a ton of research on blue or black cohosh, the research that does exist suggests that taking these herbs to induce labor can cause some major health risks for mom and baby.

 Some negative health outcomes that have been reported include a severe drop in sodium levels in the blood (otherwise known as hyponatremia).
 This is particularly risky because it can lead to brain damage, seizures, coma, respiratory arrest, and sometimes even dead.
 Some potential risks for baby include perinatal stroke, heart attack, brain damage, and multi organ injury.
-With that said, it is probably best to stay safe and completely avoid black and blue cohosh during pregnancy to not risk harming yourself or baby.
+It is best to stay safe and completely avoid black and blue cohosh during pregnancy.

 The Bottom Line: There are a number of safety concerns with using blue and black cohosh to induce labor.
 For this reason, using the herb during pregnancy should be completely avoided.